The sweet potato plant is easy to grow and can be a great addition to any home garden.

-Today, we’ll share some tips for selecting the best companions for your sweet potatoes, so you can get the most out of your harvest.
+Today, we will share some tips for selecting the best companions for your sweet potatoes so that you can get the most out of your harvest.

 Good Companion Plants for Sweet Potatoes